esl/MongooseIM/doc/open-extensions/inbox.md

   </error>
 </iq>
 ```
-Where `Type` will usually be `modify` or `cancel`, as explained in <https://xmpp.org/rfcs/rfc6120.html#stanzas-error-syntax>, and `Condition` is as explained in <https://xmpp.org/rfcs/rfc6120.html#stanzas-error-conditions>, being `bad-request` the most common.
+Where `Type` will usually be `modify` or `cancel`, as explained in <https://xmpp.org/rfcs/rfc6120.html#stanzas-error-syntax>, and `Condition` is as explained in <https://xmpp.org/rfcs/rfc6120.html#stanzas-error-conditions>, `bad-request` being the most common.

-This final syntax for the protocol has been chosen as it allows for better pipelining of requests, and it remains consistent with how, for example, rooms are configured for muclight.
+This final syntax for the protocol has been chosen as it allows for better pipelining of requests, and it remains consistent with how, for example, rooms are configured for MUC-Light.

 ### Examples: archiving an entry